OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 > Category: runtime information security control against application security threats
 > Permalink: https://owaspai.org/goto/modelobfuscation/

-Model obfuscation: techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model after having gained acces to its runtime storage.
+Model obfuscation: techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model after having gained access to its runtime storage.
 See this [article on ModelObfuscator](https://dl.acm.org/doi/abs/10.1145/3597926.3598113)

 ---